tlehikoinen/SmartScale/readme.md

 ## Software Setup

 With Git installed clone the software from GitHub with following command:
-*git clone git@github.com:/yellowpasta/infoproject*
+*git clone git@github.com:/yellowpasta/SmartScale*
-New directory "infoproject" is made with contents of this repository.
+New directory "SmartScale" is made with contents of this repository.

 ### Installing requirements:
 **Windows**